wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.0.5 =
+Improved optimization for JPGs significantly, by adding -progressive flag.
+May want to run the bulk operation on all your JPGs (or your whole library)

 = 1.0.1 =
 Improved performance for PNGs by specifying proper optimization level